 The reason I know this is that I am a card carrying member of the Pain in the Ass Perfectionist Society (PAPS for short!).
 Boy, is it exhausting.
 When it comes right down too it, it is really just a sneaky way of not fully committing.
 Instead of saying “I’m going to figure this out no matter what!” we say “I’m going to figure this only if it goes 100% as planned.”

 Here’s the thing, there are a lot of layers to this whole food thing.
 There is the science part (that we love to dive into on the internet), there is the planning part (that we love pin on on Pinterest), there is the social part (that we love to share on Instagram) and the emotional part (that we love to hide from everyone).

 None of the parts follow rigid rules so true a true nutrition solution involves an understanding of how to manage them rather than expecting things to always go 100% as planned.
-This is not a licence to justify, but if your solution doesn’t involve flexibility, it is not the right solution for you.
+This is not a license to justify, but if your solution doesn’t involve flexibility or understand that nutrition is a skill and not a set of rules, it is not the right solution for you.